Numichi/reactive-logger/README.md

 # Important

-This is just a hobby project driven by self motivation.
+- This is just a hobby project driven by self motivation.
 There is no external sponsor behind the project.
+- I use this library in my projects, so I do it if I find a bug or extension.
+If you find a bug or you have a new feature idea, please open an issue.

 # What is the source of motivation?